EliahKagan/palgoviz/notes/sll.md

-Therefore, due to the behavior discussed above in *Weak reference equality comparison semantics*, the new and preexisting keys' `value` weakrefs are equal and have equal hash code, and their `next_node` weakrefs are equal and have equal hash codes.
+Therefore, due to the behavior discussed above in *Weak reference equality comparison semantics*, the new and preexisting keys' `value` weakrefs are equal and have equal hash codes, and their `next_node` weakrefs are equal and have equal hash codes.
 Since the keys are tuples of those (and tuples use structural equality comparison and hash accordingly), the keys themselves are equal and have equal hash codes.